mnzaki/ng-fx/README.md

 </ul>
 ```
 ###Events
 + Animations will emit events to your app when they have finished.
 You can listen to these events in your controllers and directives to perform other things.
-When an animation is complete the event will look like so ' [animation name] + [enter or leave]', for example 'fade-down enter'.
+When an animation is complete the event will look like so ' [animation name] :[enter or leave]', for example 'fade-down:enter' or 'zoom-up:leave'.
 You just have to add the CSS class ```fx-trigger``` to an animated element.
 ```javascript
 angular.module('myApp', ['ngFx'])
 .controller('FoodController', function($scope, $timeout){